 Though you shouldn't necessarily let your GPA, class rank, or standardized test scores deter you from applying to honors colleges, these numbers can help give you an idea of where you stand going into the application process.
 If your scores and GPA are a lot lower than the honor program's stated requirements, then you may have a hard time getting in.

-On the other hand, some schools no longer take SAT/ACT scores and GPA into account as a part of the honors college application process.
+On the other hand, some schools no longer take SAT/ACT scores and GPA into account as a part of their honors college applications.
 These schools are more interested in learning about who you are through written essays and short answer questions.
-If you’re applying to these schools, you can’t plan to simply rely on a perfect SAT score or 4.0 GPA—you’ll need to make sure you’re a well-rounded candidate before you decide to apply.
+If you're applying to these schools, you can't plan to simply rely on a perfect SAT score or 4.0 GPA—you'll need to make sure you're a well-rounded candidate before you decide to apply.

 The bottom line?
-Go into the application process knowing how different honors colleges are going to evaluate you and what qualities they’re looking for.
-This will help you know which components of the application to focus your energy on (and which application components you might want to have a teacher or mentor give you feedback on, too!).
+Go into the application process knowing how different honors colleges are going to evaluate you and what qualities they're looking for.
+This will help you know which components of the application to focus your energy on.

 Tip 3: Brush Up on Your Writing Skills

 Are you starting to see how the essays can add up if you plan to apply to an honors college?
-Don’t worry, though!
-If you’re prepared to write persuasively about your skills and achievements, you’re prepared to show that you’re the ideal candidate for admittance to an honors college.
+Don't worry, though!
+If you're prepared to write persuasively about your skills and achievements, you're prepared to show that you're an amazing honors college candidate.

 Tip 4: Be Ready for an On-Campus Interview

-Sometimes (though not always), honors colleges will narrow their applicant pool by inviting select applicants to visit their university’s campus for an in-person interview process.
-There are some great things about being invited to an on-campus interview: you get to meet honors college faculty and staff, current honors college students, and see the variety of resources that honors students get to take advantage of during their college experience.
+Sometimes (though not always) honors colleges will narrow their applicant pool by inviting select applicants to visit their university's campus for an in-person interview.
+There are some great things about being invited to an on-campus interview: you get to meet faculty and current students, and you'll get to tour the college's facilities.

 Tip 5: Be Yourself!

-It may sound cheesy, but many honors colleges encourage you to present who you truly are in your application materials, not the “application version” of yourself.
-Don’t lie or exaggerate to try and impress the admissions committee!
-You’re already a great student: all you have to do is put together an equally great, authentic application.
+It may sound cheesy, but honors colleges want to get to know you through your application.
+Don't lie or exaggerate to try and impress the admissions committee!
+You're already a great student: all you have to do is put together an equally great, authentic application.